 Sit at the edge of a bed or chair.
 Have your feet lightly touch the floor.
-Straighten your operated leg as much as you can by tightening your thigh muscle.
-Hold for a count of five and then lower it back down slowly.
-Relax and repeat.
+Straighten your operated leg as much as you can.
+Hold for a count of five and then lower it back down.
+Relax and then repeat.